 Children are often the hardest hit by the consequences of poor environmental exposure.
 For their size, they breathe more air and eat more food than adults, making them more vulnerable to environmental health hazards.
 Even low levels of toxic exposure can affect children's physical and mental development.

 Investing in Our Communities

 Communities are often unaware of the threat of chemical exposures.
-Providing basic needs to the public such as safe drinking water, clean air, lead poisoning prevention, and more is essential to public health.
+Providing basic needs to the public, such as safe drinking water, clean air, lead poisoning prevention, and more, are essential to public health.
 Investing in dedicated resources will create an effective system that proactively protects Florida communities and helps everyone attain good health.

 Need for Action